dantheuber/overseer/README.md

 ACM_CERT_ARN=some:aws:arn // this cert should be issued for your domain name

-// for authentication via AWS cognito AMAZON_CLIENT_ID=youramazonoauthclientid AMAZON_CLIENT_SECRET=youramazonoauthsecret
+// for authentication via AWS cognito COGNITO_PREFIX=yourcognitoprefix // this must be globally unique within AWS AMAZON_CLIENT_ID=youramazonoauthclientid AMAZON_CLIENT_SECRET=youramazonoauthsecret GOOGLE_CLIENT_ID=yourgoogleoauthclientid
-GOOGLE_CLIENT_ID=yourgoogleoauthclientid